Security-Onion-Solutions/securityonion-docs/oidc.rst

 .. warning::

     Once OIDC is enabled, any user of the selected external identity provider will be able to login to SOC, provided they have network access to do so.
 However, once logged in the new user will have no assigned roles and cannot view or modify sensitive SOC data.
-See the :ref:`Roles` section below for more information.
+See the *Roles* section below for more information.

 Initial Login
 -------------